Reporting at the end of each financial year is a requirement for agencies as defined by the Financial Management Act 2006.

 - The electronic report must comply with the Digital Services Policy.
 Further guidance is in the Digital Services Policy Framework.

-- The Institute of Public Administration Australia WA presents the W. S. Lonnie Awards for excellence in annual reporting.
+- The Institute of Public Administration Australia WA presents the W. S. Lonnie Awards which acknowledge excellence in annual reporting.
 Agency reports are automatically considered.

 - The Australasian Reporting Awards is a non-profit organisation promoting excellence in annual reporting.
 Agencies can submit reports for these awards.